HOMEBLOGINQUIRYSEARCH

 Cancers of the gastrointestinal tract account for more than 1 million cases each year in the United States.
 Cancers of the stomach, small intestine, colon, and rectum are the most common types of gastrointestinal tract cancers.

-A tumor gist (gastrointestinal stromal tumor), also known just as a stromal tumor, is a rare, malignant tumor that develops from cells in the stomach wall.
-Tumor gist account for less than 1% of all cancers.
-A tumor gist grows slowly and may not cause any symptoms until it is significantly large.
-Gist tumors are treated with surgery, radiation therapy, and chemotherapy.
+A tumor gist (gastrointestinal stromal tumor), or a stromal tumor, is a rare, malignant tumor that develops from cells in the stomach wall.
+Tumor gist accounts for less than 1% of all cancers.
+A tumor gist grows slowly and may not cause symptoms until it is significantly large.
+Surgery, radiation therapy, and chemotherapy can treat GIST tumors.

-Gist cancer is most commonly found in the stomach, but it also occurs in the small intestine, colon, and rectum.
+GIST cancer most commonly occurs in the stomach but also in the small intestine, colon, and rectum.
 Gist cancer is more common in men than women.
 Gist tumors are more likely to occur in people over 50.

 Types of Gist Tumors

 Not all gastrointestinal stromal tumors are the same.
 Nearly all cancers in the GI tract, such as stomach, esophagus, rectum, and colon cancers, start in the gland cells lining most of the GI tract.
-These types of cancers that develop in these cells are called adenocarcinomas.
+The cancers that develop in these cells are called adenocarcinomas.
 Cancers most commonly develop between the esophagus and the anus in the GI tract.

-Cancers that start in squamous cells are called squamous cell carcinomas.
-These cells are flat and line some parts of the GI tract.
+Squamous cell carcinomas are cancers that start in squamous cells, which are flat and line some parts of the GI tract.

-Also present in the GI tract are neuroendocrine cells, similar to nerve cells and hormone-producing cells.
-Cancers developed from these cells go by neuroendocrine tumors, which are rare in the GI tract.
+Neuroendocrine cells, similar to nerve and hormone-producing cells, are also present in the GI tract.
+Cancers developed from these cells are called neuroendocrine tumors, which are rare in the GI tract.
 A carcinoid tumor is an example of a neuroendocrine tumor in the GI tract.

 Other types of Gist tumors include: